This article helps you:

 To access the Release Timeline, follow these steps:

 The release timeline view only populates new versions in real time.
-When backfilling historical data, these releases aren't considered new, as they happened in the past.
-Any backfilled releases can only be added manually to the timeline.
+When backfilling historical data, Amplitude doesn't consider these releases to be new, as they happened in the past.
+You must manually add any backfilled releases to the timeline.

 Thanks for your feedback!